iankorf/blast-primer/README.md

 with (1) is that denominator can be larger than either sequence length.
 The problem with (2) is that one shouldn't ignore gaps if they are present.
 Both methods work similarly when the are few gaps, which is what happens most of the time (provided you don't use idiotic alignment parameters).
+But it's worth noting that something as simple as percent identity is up to interpretation.

 ### Varying Gap Cost